Lope Martín: Separation and voyage to the Philippines

 Having successfully navigated through the Marshall Islands, the San Lucas proceeded to the Caroline Islands, barely avoiding a reef on 15 January and arriving on 17 January at what was most likely Chuuk Lagoon.
 After the inhabitants of Chuuk invited the San Lucas to sail into an inlet within the atoll, they launched an assault on the vessel with spears and clubs.
 The sailors attempted to withdraw as Arellano ordered a musket volley to frighten the natives away.
 Martín considered that in the dark it would be impossible to exit the atoll by the same route they had entered; he instead marked the bearing of a nearby shoal for reference and had the leadsman search for anchorage.
-As the ship moved slowly along the shoal, the leadsman located a bottom at thirty fathoms and the San Lucas managed to anchor for the night.
-They departed Chuuk the following morning and although about a dozen canoes followed them, a sailor scared them off with a shot from a culverin, a medieval-era light cannon.
+As the ship moved slowly along the shoal, the leadsman located a bottom at thirty fathoms, and the San Lucas managed to anchor for the night.
+They departed Chuuk the following morning, and although about a dozen canoes followed them, a sailor scared them off with a shot from a culverin, a medieval-era light cannon.

 The next day, the San Lucas anchored at Pulap Atoll, in desperate need of wood and water.
 After a sailor sailed to and from the atoll on one of the inhabitant's canoes, returning with jars of water, Martín and Arellano planned to row to the island with eight other men.
 They departed in their boat, but worried that the reef would tear a hole in the bottom and disconcerted by the sight of islanders hiding behind trees holding spears, Martín and Arellano reversed course and returned to the San Lucas.
-Instead, three more sailors boarded canoes and went towards the island, where the natives beat the first two to death with clubs.
+Instead, three more sailors boarded canoes and went towards the island, where the natives clubbed the first two to death.
 The third managed to fight off the natives who were bringing him to the island and was rescued by his crewmates.
 The San Lucas departed with its crew reduced to just eight sailors and ten soldiers.

 On 22 January, the San Lucas coasted near an atoll—probably Sorol—when two canoes met them out at sea.
 Martín threw a red jacket into the water for the natives; as they drew near, a soldier seized a boy from the canoe by the hair and dragged him onto the ship while the rest fired muskets and a culverin at both canoes.
 The wounded men abandoned their canoes and swam back to the island.
 The crew of the San Lucas captured the canoes and broke them down for firewood.
 As for the boy, the crew cut his hair, clothed him, and named him Vicente.
 They passed by another atoll, likely Ngulu, the following night.